941477276/vue3-country-intl/README.md

 3. `selected`: custom selected text slot
 4. `emptyData`: empty data slot
 5. `customInputLabel`：The contents of the input box, is only valid if `schema=input`
+6. `clear`: Clear the button slot on the right side of the input box.
+Only valid when `schema=input`

 ## 1.11.
 Events
 1. ~~`onChange`: Triggered when the user manually selects a list item, and will pass selected and value to onChange (removed after version 2.x)~~